-- Those people who have family members who have a history of familal polyposis, an inherited disease in which the polyps (mushroom like growths) develop along the lining of the bowel.
+- Those people who have family members who have a history of familial polyposis, an inherited disease in which the polyps (mushroom like growths) develop along the lining of the bowel.

 - Those people who have had intensive ulcerative colitis for more than 10 years.

-In this situation, how often should a colonscopy be done?
+In this situation, how often should a colonoscopy be done?